Applicants included single moms, cancer survivors, and a Miss America runner-up. So we're doing it again.

 Nearly 400 high school and college students applied for the Debt.com Scholarship For Aggressive Scholarship Applicants.
-So we’re doing it again — and every three months.
+But only three can now say they’re a scholarship winner.
+So we’re doing it again — every three months.

 Before we tell you more about that, let’s talk about the $500 winner.
 Well, first let’s review the runners-up, who sadly win nothing but our respect…